Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 can be controlled from a command line interface.
 Even though CVS has multiple command line options, most commands that you normally use have one or two command-line options and are very easy to remember.
-Refer to ? for more information about how to use CVS.
+Refer to :ref:`CVS-references` for more information about how to use CVS.

 Graphical Front-ends
 ~~~~~~~~~~~~~~~~~~~~